JorgePe/BOOSTreveng/ColorDistanceSensor.md

 - 45 - message type "sensor data from port"
 - 01 - port ID (C=0x01 and D=0x02)
 - 0a - color value (see explanation below)
-- 00 - distance in inches
+- 00 - distance in integer inches
 - ff - ??
 - 0a - partial inch distance - 1/x inch, works for last inch of distance